 “To invest with debt or no debt.”
 That is the question.

 Some financial experts like Dave Ramsey suggest never borrowing money except to purchase a primary residence.
 Dave experienced first-hand the downside risks of debt when he went bankrupt in his 20s.
-He was actually a real estate investor, so his bad-dad experience is extremely relevant to us.
+He was actually a real estate investor, so his bad experience is extremely relevant to us as real estate investors.

 Others, like Robert Kiyosaki, say that debt is ok if you borrow “good debt.”
 Kiyosaki says that debts like personal loans and credit cards are bad because they take money out of your pocket.
 But good debts, on the other hand, pay for themselves.
 Debts used to buy income producing real estate assets, for example, bring in more money than the debts takes out.